So… you’re engaged?! Congrats!

 While we’ll be talking mostly about engagement photoshoots in this article, the same advice generally applies for love shoots, maternity shoots and anniversary shoots.

-Our engagement shoots last up to 2 hours, which is plenty of time to get creative, find best light, play, laugh, joke and be yourselves joyfully without having to worry about a THING!
+Our engagement shoots last 1.5 hours, which is plenty of time to get creative, find best light, play, laugh, joke and be yourselves joyfully without having to worry about a THING!
 We find that working in a way that isn’t rushed leads to the most relaxed, spontaneous, joy-filled images.